Planned Giving: IRA Rollover

 Use Your IRA to Make a Tax-Free Transfer to Asbury University

 If you own an IRA and are over age 70½, you may transfer up to $100,000 directly from your IRA to Asbury University without claiming any increased income or paying any additional tax.
 Better yet, the tax-free rollover gift will qualify for your required IRA distribution, thereby lowering your taxable income.
-Even if you have taken your required distribution for 2013, you may still find taking advantage of this opportunity a convenient way to make a year-end gift.

 The benefits of the IRA Charitable Rollover include: